Fred Manget: World War II

-HuzHou General Hospital
+Huzhou General Hospital

-At the end of World War I, Dr. Manget returned to Shanghai and discussed with the representative of The Rockefeller Foundation in China about the Foundation’s intention to spread the practice of Western medicine in China.
+At the end of World War I, Dr. Manget returned to Shanghai and discussed with the representative of The Rockefeller Foundation in China about the foundation's intention to spread the practice of Western medicine in China.
 After much negotiation, the Chinese Government agreed to provide nine acres of land, while the foundation provided US$30,000 to build a hospital in Huzhou.
-The remaining needed funds for the project were provided by the Southern Methodist Church and the Northern Baptist Church in the USA.
+The remaining needed funds for the project were provided by the Southern Methodist Church and the Northern Baptist Church in the US.

 Huzhou General Hospital was a small hospital in a small rented building.
-It was first established with Dr. Manget as the only physician; later encompassing nine acres of land, and with a staff of over 100 nurses and 100 other personnel.
-At its time, it was noted for being the most modern medical facilities in China.
+It was first established with Dr. Manget as the only physician, later encompassing nine acres of land, and with a staff of over 100 nurses and 100 other personnel.
+It was noted for having the most modern medical facilities in China.
 The facilities of the hospital included a chemistry laboratory, an X-ray facility and a nursing school.
 Japanese troops later occupied the hospital.
 During this time, Manget's family left China.
 However, Dr. Manget was not willing to leave China because of the harsh treatment of the Chinese people by the Japanese.
 As a result of pointing out these injustices, he was arrested by Japanese troops, who wrongly accused him of espionage.
 Manget was later released and was able to work under the strict control of the Japanese troops at Huzhou General Hospital for an additional three and a half years.

-Manget Foundation

-After returning to home to Georgia in the 1950s, Manget accepted the presidency of the Manget Foundation.
-The Manget Foundation in Newnan, Georgia was founded in 1949 by Fred Prosper Manget's brother, Dan Manget.
-At the Manget Foundation, Fred Prosper Manget operated a clinic and provided free medical care to those unable to afford it.
-In 1952, Manget received an honorary degree from LaGrange College for his Christian humanitarian work.

-Christian Youth Church

-During the time from 1953 to 1961, Manget ran a clinic out of the Christian Youth Church on Capitol Avenue in Atlanta where he provided medical care every Saturday to patients.

 Personal life

 Manget's first wife was Louise Anderson.
 Fred and Louise had four daughters during their time in China, Elizabeth DePasse Manget in 1910, Jean Logan Manget in 1912, Louise and Mildred Bomar Manget in 1920.
 Anderson later died in 1957.
 He later remarried Jennie Loyall Anderson of Macon, Georgia in 1959.
 His second wife died in 1976.
-Dr.Manget was later admitted to Wesley Woods Health Center in Atlanta in 1978.
+Dr. Manget was later admitted to Wesley Woods Health Center in Atlanta in 1978.
 Manget died on 21 January 1979.